 - Chop and melt pure white chocolate.
 Don’t use white chocolate chips/morsels.
 Instead, pick up two 4-ounce white chocolate baking bars from the baking aisle; I prefer Ghirardelli or Baker’s brands sold right next to the chocolate chips.
 You need 6 ounces for this recipe.
 Cool the white chocolate as you make the batter.

-- As the white chocolate cools, beat two 8-ounce blocks of cream cheese with some sugar.
+- As the white chocolate cools, beat 16 ounces of brick-style cream cheese with some sugar.

 - Add flour, lemon juice to brighten up the otherwise flat flavor (don’t worry, it won’t taste like lemon cheesecake), vanilla extract, and salt.

 - Beat in 2 eggs.